gricard/GCode/README.txt

      + LCD display support
      + Support two pin multi color led like on the WAS Viking board?
      + Implement comment-based documentation generation, like doxygen
+     + Wrap all global var access in macros so we can switch between wrapper functions / direct access easily